Public Health in China

 While there is no language prerequisite to participate in the China summer program, students are required to take intensive Mandarin language training while in China.
 Four to seven levels are offered, depending on the student’s skill level.
-The material covered during the program is equivalent to two quarters of Chinese classes at Northwestern.

 Students will participate in weekend excursions to important historical and cultural sites, which will give context to Chinese society and civilization.
 Visits typically include guided tours of Tian'anmen Square, the Forbidden City, the Temple of Heaven, and the Summer Palace, among others.
 In addition, students will view cultural performance pieces such as a classical Peking opera and an acrobatics show.